lucky-chap/shelf/README.md

 - Ensure .env is loaded for both Vite (frontend) and Node/Encore (backend).
 - Never hardcode keys; always use environment variables (or Encore Secrets for backend).
 - Clear errors are returned if configuration is missing or invalid.
+- All legacy /store, /product/*, and /checkout/* URLs now redirect to the home page.

 [Secrets]: https://encore.dev/docs/primitives/config